Is

 If you’re ever in doubt, take a moment to check.
 Ask yourself: Is this exposure within the safe range?

 Understanding exposure limits is not a one‑time checklist; it’s an ongoing commitment to safety that evolves with technology, research, and workplace dynamics.
-In practice, by embedding real‑time monitoring tools into daily operations, staying current with the latest scientific findings, and fostering open dialogue within your community, you transform abstract numbers into actionable safeguards.
+By embedding real‑time monitoring tools into daily operations, staying current with the latest scientific findings, and fostering open dialogue within your community, you transform abstract numbers into actionable safeguards.
 Remember, each decision you make—whether it’s adjusting ventilation rates, updating personal protective equipment, or simply asking a colleague about a new chemical—directly influences the health outcomes of those around you.

 In the end, the true value of these limits lies in their ability to empower you to protect lives while still achieving your goals.
 If you ever feel uncertain, pause, verify the data, and choose the path that keeps exposure within the safe range.
 By doing so, you honor the responsibility we all share to create environments where safety and productivity go hand in hand.